A decade ago when I decided to start a blog, I had no idea where this blogging adventure would take me.

 Font Bundles — I *may be* a font hoarder and can never seem to have enough.
 Font Bundles has an incredible selection of free fonts that I adore, not to mention they consistently have amazing font bundles at unbelievable prices that you won’t want to miss.

 Canva — Looking for an easy way to design like a graphic designer?
 Canva makes design simple for everyone.
 Create designs for Web or print: blog graphics, presentations, Facebook covers, flyers, posters, invitations, and more.

 PicMonkey — Edit photos easily with PicMonkey.
 You can resize, adjust brightness, add text overlays such as your watermark, and more with this simple photo editor.

 Creative Live — Watch free live classes with their digital catalog of high-quality creative education for students, professionals and artists worldwide.

-The Blog Village — Step-by-step videos that lead you through website creation and maintenance, applications in the Adobe Creative Suite, and real world tutorials like how to shoot great video and photos.
+The Blog Village — Step-by-step videos that lead you through website creation and maintenance, applications in the Adobe Creative Suite, and real-world tutorials like how to shoot great videos and photos.